(FOR PROGRAM MANAGERS)

 The Resources tab is where best practices and other useful information about your Portal and sessions are shared.

 The Reporting tab is your in-depth data source, providing key engagement information about your program, including:

-On the Team subscription plan, you may download a CSV file with all of this raw data presented.
-However if you want to download a PDF file with accompanying charts and graphs, you'll need to upgrade to Pro.
+On the Team subscription plan, you may download a CSV file with this raw data presented.

 With your Teams subscription plan, you are able to build one mentorship program and monitor it via your Program Manager Dashboard.
 If you'd like to build more than one program, please upgrade to Pro or contact sales for à la carte pricing.